Reitumetse35/WEBD-part2/README.md

 We're passionate about baking fresh,

-Delicious treat every day.
-From gooey
+Delicious treats every day.

 Cookies to decadent cakes, everything is made with love and the finest ingredients.

- we make the best cakes,cookies &cupcakes the colours of our business is pink ,brown and wheat pink represnts: nostalgia ,warmth, sweetness and joy brown represents: comfort and homemade wheat represents: simplicity,wholesomeness,healthy and natural ingredients
+The Mamma Ruby Bakery website features a warm and welcoming design with soft background tones, a cheerful pink navigation bar, and elegant typography.
+The layout highlights the bakery’s name and slogan prominently and presents product images in a neat, inviting gallery.
+Overall, the styling reflects comfort, friendliness, and a handcrafted bakery feel.
+ We make the best cakes, cookies, and cupcakes.
+Our brand colors are pink, brown, and wheat.
+Pink represents nostalgia, warmth, sweetness, and joy.
+Brown symbolizes comfort and the feeling of homemade goodness.
+Wheat stands for simplicity, wholesomeness, health, and natural ingredients